Calothorax

 Calothorax is a genus of birds in the hummingbird family Trochilidae.

 Taxonomy

 The genus Calothorax was introduced in 1840 by the English zoologist George Robert Gray with the lucifer sheartail as the type species.
 The name combines the Ancient Greek kalos meaning "beautiful" with thōrax meaning "breast".

+A 2014 molecular phylogenetic study by Jimmy McGuire and collaborators found that the genus Calothorax was sister to the genus Doricha.